Kooringal High School

 Kooringal High School (abbreviated as KHS) is a government-funded co-educational dual modality partially academically selective and comprehensive secondary day school, located in Kooringal, a suburb of Wagga Wagga in the Riverina region of New South Wales, Australia.

 Established in 1973, the school enrolled approximately 860 students in 2018, from Year 7 to Year 12, of whom nine percent identified as Indigenous Australians and six percent were from a language background other than English.
-The school is operated by the NSW Department of Education; the principal is Kyle Bryant.
+The school is operated by the NSW Department of Education; the principal is Helen Schmetzer.

 Overview

 Kooringal High opened in 1973 with 354 students in years seven and eight, 18 teachers, one office worker and eight cleaners.
 It was the third government high school established in the city of Wagga Wagga.
 Kooringal High School's local enrolment area includes the residential areas of Kooringal and Lake Albert and more recently Tatton and sections of Springvale.